MEDIADUDES/FoundationPress/README.md

 All contributions are welcome!

-Huge thanks to [olefredrik](https://github.com/olefredrik/FoundationPress) (and all contributors) to create the base of this starter theme.
+Huge thanks to [olefredrik](https://github.com/olefredrik/FoundationPress) (and all contributors) to create the base this starter theme is forked from.

 ## Requirements

-**This project requires [Node.js](http://nodejs.org) v8.x.x to be installed on your machine.** Please be aware that you might encounter problems with the installation if you are using the most current Node version (bleeding edge) with all the latest features.
+**This project requires [Node.js](http://nodejs.org) v10.x.x to be installed on your machine.** Please be aware that you might encounter problems with the installation if you are using the most current Node version (bleeding edge) with all the latest features.

 FoundationPress uses [Sass](http://Sass-lang.com/) (CSS with superpowers).
 In short, Sass is a CSS pre-processor that allows you to write styles more effectively and tidy.
 FoundationPress uses the SCSS syntax from Sass.

 The Sass is compiled using libsass, which requires the GCC to be installed on your machine.
 Windows users can install it through [MinGW](http://www.mingw.org/), and Mac users can install it through the [Xcode Command-line Tools](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/).

-If you have not worked with a Sass-based workflow before, I would recommend reading [FoundationPress for beginners](https://foundationpress.olefredrik.com/posts/tutorials/foundationpress-for-beginners), a short blog post that explains what you need to know.

 ## Quickstart